 David Bowie is one of the city’s most famous and beloved Londoners, and if you’re a fan, you can take one of two David Bowie Music Tours, either in Soho or Brixton, two areas that were integral to his life.
 During the tour, you’ll be serenaded by acoustic versions of his songs.

 Go on one of the most unique tours in London– by mini cooper.
-You’ll have your own private guide driving you by the most famous sights in London, telling you bits and bobs about each place you see.
-You’ll also have a 60’s soundtrack playing, plenty of photo stops, and even hotel pick-up from zone 1.
+You’ll have your own private guide driving you by some major sights in London and some lesser-known areas, telling you bits and bobs about each place you see.
+It lasts around two hours and you’ll also have plenty of photo stops, and hotel pick-up and drop-off.